 The reason why companies are leaving Excel and Google Sheets is because they want the benefit of the in-depth data analysis provided by data warehouses like Amazon Redshift and Snowflake.
 Data warehouses are better than simple spreadsheets because they offer scalability, reduced human error through automation, and business intelligence insights – all of which can transform the efficiency and profitability of your business.

 That being said, firing up a data warehouse is a lot more complicated than plugging numbers into a spreadsheet.
 That’s why we wrote this guide.
-In this guide, you’ll learn:

-- What's Amazon Redshift?
+- Why Amazon Redshift?

 A data warehouse serves as a central data hub for the key information related to your company.
 By providing access to all your information in one place, the data warehouse integrates data from various databases, spreadsheets, applications, and more.
-Data from different sources usually doesn't easily fit together, so the data warehouse connects the information in a way that you can perform deep queries and analysis that incorporates all of it.
+Data from different sources usually don't easily fit together, so the data warehouse connects the information in a way that you can perform deep queries and analysis that incorporates all of it.

 In this way, the data warehouse brings tremendous value because it lets you access, analyze, interpret, and extract deep insights using as much information as possible.
 These insights help your company forecast future trends and make better business decisions.
 In fact, the companies with access to deep insights from machine learning analytics like this gain an immediate leg up on the competition.

-Data Warehouses vs. Databases: How Are They Different?
+Data Warehouses vs. Databases

 Conversely, a data warehouse is built for pulling together and analyzing massive amounts of data at once.
-The data warehouse integrates your data for use with powerful business insights tools, machine learning, and artificial intelligence algorithms.
+The data warehouse service integrates your data for use with powerful business insights tools, machine learning, and artificial intelligence algorithms.
 This complex analysis provides predictive insights about what could happen in the future (not just reports on what happened or is happening now).